AwalaApp/specs/rs000-core.md

 Clients and servers MUST comply with the [Internet PKI](https://tools.ietf.org/html/rfc5280) when using TLS.
 When not using TLS, they SHOULD NOT use [Relaynet PKI](rs002-pki.md) certificates for client/server authentication because they are only meant to be used in messaging protocols.

-For performance reasons, the client and the server SHOULD not use the loopback network interface when they are on the same computer, and SHOULD instead use Unix sockets or any other Inter-Process Communication (IPC) mechanism supported by the host system.
+For performance reasons, the client and the server SHOULD NOT use the loopback network interface when they are on the same computer, and SHOULD instead use Unix sockets or any other IPC mechanism supported by the host system.

 Bindings MAY extend this specification, but they MUST NOT override it.